 - 2.1 St Edmundsbury has official "twinning" links with Kevelaer in Germany and Compiegne in France.
-It is also party to a Charter of Friendship with Huy in Belgium, and has friendly links with Ehringhausen in Germany. - 2.2 The Mayor is periodically invited to attend civic ceremonial functions in the Borough's partner towns, and the Mayor is authorised to accept one such invitation during any municipal year. - 2.3 The travelling, subsistence and accommodation costs of the Mayor and Mayoress/Mayor's Consort for any such visits are to be funded through the Mayor's personal allowance.
+It is also party to a Charter of Friendship with Huy in Belgium, and has friendly links with Ehringhausen in Germany. - 2.2 The Mayor is periodically invited to attend civic ceremonial functions in the Borough's partner towns, and the Mayor is authorised to accept one such invitation from-each during any municipal year. - 2.3 The travelling, subsistence and accommodation costs of the Mayor and Mayoress/Mayor's Consort for any such visits are to be are funded through the Mayor's personal allowance.
 If the Deputy Mayor is travelling in place of the Mayor, these same costs will be funded through the current Mayor's personal allowance.
 If the Deputy Mayor is travelling with the Mayor, these costs will be met by the Deputy Mayor him/herself.
 Any other Councillor or private individual taking part in the trip will meet his or her own expenses.
-The Mayor's civic budget is not to be used for trips abroad and there is not an expectation that all such invitations are accepted; modern forms of communication are encouraged (internet, skype, sharing of information, working with youth groups, schools and community groups through social media etc). - 2.4 If the Mayor's Secretary, driver or any other Officer is required to accompany the Mayor on any trip as part of their normal work duties, his or her expenses will be met by the Borough Council.
+The Mayor's civic budget is not to be used for trips abroad and there is not an expectation that all such invitations are accepted; modern forms of communication are encouraged (internet, skype, sharing of information, working with youth groups, schools and community groups through social media etc). - 2.4 If the Mayor's Secretary, driver or any other Officer is required to accompany the Mayor on any trip as part of their normal work duties, his or her expenses will also be met by the Borough Council-as part of their standard terms and conditions of employment.
 Approval from the Head of HR, Legal and Democratic Services is to be sought before such expense is committed and will be given after consideration of the invitation, and the expense, in accordance with s1.3 and subject to funds being available in the civic budget. - 2.5 The civic car and Mayor's Officer will only travel abroad with the Mayoral party if this would prove more cost-effective (taking into account all vehicle and officer costs) than travel by public transport or the accompanying officer's car.
-The cost of the civic car and Mayor's Officer in these circumstances will be met through the civic budget. - 2.6 The Borough also has links with HMS Vengeance, the crew or representatives of which are periodically invited to civic events, funded from the civic budget. - 2.7 The Mayor may on occasion invite the Mayor or other delegates from any of the Borough's twinned towns to visit St Edmundsbury but expenses for the visitors will not be paid after 1st April 2018; a contribution may be made to a small reception or similar suitable event for such visitors, from the Mayor's personal allowance (s4.1 below).
+The cost of the civic car and Mayor's Officer in these circumstances will be met through the civictwinning budget. - 2.6 The Borough also has links with HMS Vengeance, the crew or representatives of which are periodically invited to civic events, funded from the civic twinning budget. - 2.7 The Mayor may on occasion inviteSimilarly, invitations to visit St Edmundsbury extended to the Mayor or other delegates from any of the Borough's twinned towns to visit St Edmundsbury but expenses for the visitors will not be paid after 1,st April 2018; a contribution may be made to a small reception or similar suitable event for such visitors, from the Mayor's personal allowance (s4.1 below). will be funded from the twinning budget.